jiancong0204/hull-abstraction/README.md

 ## Introduction

-This repository is part of the Center of Advanced Robotics by the IGMR - Aachen University.
+This repository is part of the Center of Advanced Robotics by the IGMR - RWTH Aachen University.
 The aim is to implement several hull generation methods and compare their performances.

 In this repository, following hull generation methods are implemented,